Improving Physical Health and Well-being

 Topic Overview

-The TLM Entry Level 3 Certificate in Life, Work and Well-being is a foundational qualification designed to equip students with essential skills for personal development, employability, and healthy living.
-This certificate covers three core areas: managing personal finances, understanding workplace expectations, and maintaining physical and mental well-being.
-It is ideal for learners who are building confidence and preparing for further study, apprenticeships, or entry-level employment.
+The TLM Entry Level 3 Award in Life, Work and Well-being is a foundational qualification designed to equip students with essential skills for personal development, employability, and maintaining a healthy lifestyle.
+This award covers key areas such as managing personal finances, understanding workplace expectations, and developing strategies for physical and mental well-being.
+It is ideal for learners who are preparing for further study, entering the workforce, or seeking to build confidence in everyday life skills.

 Key Concepts